Ortglatou/Ortglatou/README.md

 ## 🔭 I’m currently working on

-Currently working on my completion of course work, it's an approach to the travelling sallesman problem using division and conquer
+Currently working on my completion of course work, it's an approach to the traveling sallesman problem using division and conquer

 ## 🌱 I’m currently learning

-Apart from what I'm seeing at school the language I'm focusing on currently is Rust, but I also like to make projects with other languages
+Apart from what I'm seeing at school, the language I'm focusing on currently is Rust, but I also like to make projects with other languages

 ## 🧰 My toolbox